 Emily earned a bachelor’s degree in architecture with specialized coursework in historic preservation from the University of Oregon.
 She volunteers with the Washington Trust for Historic Preservation and in her spare time she is an avid runner and Seahawks season ticket holder.

-Jill earned a master’s degree in architecture from the Illinois Institute of Technology after earning a Bachelor of Arts degree, with a focus in Business and Telecommunications, from Indiana University.
+Jill earned a Master’s Degree in Architecture from the Illinois Institute of Technology and a Bachelor of Arts degree, with a focus in Business and Telecommunications, from Indiana University.
+In her spare time, she throws themed parties with her hand-crafted candies, spends time with her two girls, and volunteers with groups like Architects Without Borders, Food Lifeline, Noel House and Marra Farms.

 Jim joins NK’s Pittsburgh office with more than 10 years of experience in architecture and construction.
 His previous design experience includes a range of project types including healthcare, higher education and commercial clients, such as the Mayo Clinic and Banner – MD Anderson.